“I will strike the shepherd, and the sheep of the flock will be scattered.”

 Let us continually strive to be active members of this church of our Saviour.
 Let us cease all attempts to do anything without Christ, lest we too, scatter like sheep without a shepherd.

-Rev. H. Kalkman is minister of the Canadian Reformed Church at Calgary, Alberta
+Rev. H. Kalkman is retired minister of the Canadian Reformed Church at Calgary, Alberta